pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 ### Research Cases: A Proposal for the Future

+Research begets knowledge.
 Just as Gutenberg found a way to break down a page of text into movable type, we need to break research itself down into little pieces.

 Having the open access to the research data is not enough---you also need to know [how that data was used][clarity].